MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_08_AzureFirewall.md

 1. On the **Test-FW01 | Rules** blade, click the **Application rule collection** tab, and then click **+ Add application rule collection**.

-1. On the **Add application rule collection** blade, specify the following settings (leave others with their defaault values):
+1. On the **Add application rule collection** blade, specify the following settings (leave others with their default values):

    |Setting|Value|
    |---|---|